Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Solar Water Heaters

 Solar water heaters are a bit of a wild card.
-Some providers include them under standard water heater coverage up to a certain tank size (often 50–75 gallons), while others exclude solar thermal components entirely.
+Some providers include the standard storage tank under water heater coverage, while others exclude solar thermal components entirely.
 The solar collection panels and associated equipment are rarely covered under a standard home warranty and may require a separate protection plan or a manufacturer's warranty.

 Smart Savings Made Simple!